EDUCBA Logo

 • Region (move, assign)

 The client communicates with both HMaster and ZooKeeper bi-directionally.
 It contacts HRegion servers directly to read and write operations.
-HMaster assigns regions to servers in the region and, in turn, checks regional servers ‘ health status.
+HMaster assigns regions to regional servers and, in turn, checks regional servers ‘ health status.

 2. Region Server